-Known for protecting pots of gold, gliding down rainbows, and creating some mischief in general, leprechauns have been embraced across pop culture.
+Leprechauns, the Irish mythological figures known for protecting pots of gold, gliding down rainbows, and creating some mischief in general, have been embraced across pop culture.

 Portrayed by Warrick Davis, this evil and menacing leprechaun teaches those a deadly lesson who dare take his pot of gold.
 He wreaks havoc on all of those who have crossed him, including Jenifer Aniston, who appeared in the original Leprechaun film pre-Friends.
 Due to his overwhelming popularity, the film is part of a six-film franchise that has given us the classics such as Leprechaun in the Hood and Leprechaun: Back to the Hood.

 Lucky, the Lucky Charms Leprechaun

 Lucky has been the mascot of the General Mills breakfast cereal Lucky Charms since its inception in 1964.
 The greedy Leprechaun is very protective of his marshmallowy pink hearts, purple moons, orange stars, green clovers, blue diamonds, and purple horseshoes, and is loathe to share with starving children.
 They are so coveted for being “magically delicious,” according to the brand’s jingle.

 Also known as “Lucky the Leprechaun”, but not to be confused with his cousin of sugary cereal fame, the Boston Celtics leprechaun acted as a good luck charm for a team that has won plenty of NBA championships.
 This insignia was actually designed by the legendary coach Red Aurbach’s brother, Zang, in the 1950s.
 This mascot is known for its golden matching hat, bowtie, and vest festooned with green shamrocks and incredible leaping ability.